Why Me to We Artisans?

 Meet the Maasai Mamas

 Me to We Artisans is a line of original accessories, handcrafted by artisans in Free The Children countries across the globe.
-Each unique piece is a connection between you and a working artisan, sustainably produced and using as much local supply as possible.
+Each unique piece is a connection between you and a working artisan, sustainably produced using locally sourced materials.

 The Story of Me to We Artisans